Psalm 15: Christianity

+Book of Common Prayer

+In the Church of England's Book of Common Prayer, this psalm is appointed to be read on the morning of the third day of the month, as well as at Mattins on Ascension Day.

+Coptic Orthodox Church

+In the Agpeya, the Coptic Church's book of hours, this psalm is prayed in the office of Prime.

 Judaism

 Verse 4 is found in the repetition of the Amidah during Rosh Hashanah.

 Musical settings

 Heinrich Schütz set a metric version of Psalm 15 in German, "Wer wird, Herr, in der Hütten dein", as part of the Becker Psalter, SWV 111.